Southern blue devil

-The southern blue devil (Paraplesiops meleagris) is a species of fish in the longfin family Plesiopidae endemic to southern Australia.
-It is a close relative of the eastern blue devil (Paraplesiops bleekeri), which lives in the coastal waters of eastern Australia, and of the western blue devil (P. sinclairi), of southwestern Western Australia with which it is sometimes considered conspecific.
+The southern blue devil (Paraplesiops meleagris) is a species of ray-finned fish in the longfin family Plesiopidae.
+Endemic to southern Australia, it is a close relative of the eastern blue devil (P. bleekeri), which lives in coastal waters of eastern Australia, and of the western blue devil (P. sinclairi) of southwestern Western Australia.

 Description

-The fish grows to about 350 mm in length.
-It is generally deep blue, bluish, or blue-brown in colour with a scattering of brighter blue spots, with a long dorsal and large anal and pelvic fins.
+The southern blue devil grows to about 33 cm in length.
+The body is dark blue to bluish-grey and densely covered in brighter blue spots, and the dorsal, pelvic, anal and pelvic fins have a pale blue margin.
+The dorsal, anal and pelvic fins are relatively large.

 Distribution and habitat

-These fish are found along the southern Australian coastline, from South Australia to eastern Victoria.
-They occupy reefs, ledges, crevices, and deep cave systems, at depths ranging from 3 to over 40 m, sometimes in small groups containing individuals of sizes varying from small juveniles to mature adults.
+The southern blue devil is found along the southern Australian coastline, from South Australia to eastern Victoria.
+It occupies reefs, ledges, crevices, and deep cave systems, at depths ranging from 3 to over 40 m, sometimes in small groups containing individuals of sizes varying from small juveniles to mature adults.

-Behaviour
+Behavior

 Breeding

 Eggs are laid on a substrate and are guarded by the male until they hatch.

 Feeding

-They feed on fish and crustaceans.
+This species feeds on small fish, crabs and gastropods.